nycdavid/bouncer/README.md

 * ~~How do we get the Post handler function to gain access to the db connection without having to make multiple connections to PG?~~

-- [ ] Test if the request is actually being made in the test by making a dead simple Post handler
+- [x] Test if the request is actually being made in the test by making a dead simple Post handler

+## 11/30/16
+* `rec.Body` response from the http recorder is returning some weird nonsense string and not the json object that we expect. `eyJtYXRjaGVkQ291bnQiOjEsIm1hdGNoZWRJZHMiOlsxLDJdfQ==`